The End-to-End Guide to Lifecycle Targeting for Outdoor Brands and Retailers

 This campaign drove a second purchase from newly-acquired customers two to three weeks after their first purchase, resulting in a 7.1x ROAS.
 Because one-time buyers are almost always the largest segment by volume for direct-to-consumer brands, this ability to drive the elusive second order within weeks of the first was a truly remarkable win for Mountain Khakis.

 As ecommerce continues to grow, pay close attention to the profile and behaviors of newly acquired customers and use this insight to pivot your acquisition and growth strategies as needed.

 1. Unify your data to create a single view of the customer.

 Disparate data is one of the most common obstacles to personalized lifecycle targeting.

 This challenge is what led surfing brand Rip Curl to Lexer.
 Prior to implementing the Lexer CDP, they used a number of different systems to manage different business functions, and none of their data sources were connected.
 This disconnect between retail and ecommerce data made it impossible to understand the true lifetime value of their omnichannel customers.

 By implementing the Lexer CDP, Rip Curl was able to embed a unique Rip Curl ID to stitch together their customer data across all systems, creating an actionable profile for every individual customer.
-These individual profiles provide insights into customer’s interests and behaviours, including their surfing activity tracked using Rip Curl’s SearchGPS watch.
+These individual profiles provide insights into customer’s interests and behaviors, including their surfing activity tracked using Rip Curl’s SearchGPS watch.

 For more information on measuring lifetime value and customer profitability across channels, click here to read “5 Omnichannel Metrics Every Customer-First Brand Should Measure.”